Skip to main content

 Generic name: dextromethorphan / promethazine

 Medically reviewed by Drugs.com.
-Last updated on Aug 3, 2023.
+Last updated on Jan 31, 2024.

-Applies to dextromethorphan / promethazine: oral solution, oral syrup.
+Applies to dextromethorphan / promethazine: oral syrup.

-These are not all of the side effects that may occur.
-If you have questions about side effects, call your doctor.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

-Applies to dextromethorphan/promethazine: oral syrup.
+Applies to dextromethorphan / promethazine: oral syrup.

-General
+General adverse events

 The most common adverse reaction is somnolence.